A close-up of a hand with fingers that have different shades of makeup or powder on them.

 The label must also show the following mandatory information:

-If any of the above items do not appear on the product or on a leaflet, the cosmetic product does not comply with the Cosmetics Regulation.
+If any of the above items do not appear on the product or on a leaflet, the cosmetic product does not comply with the Cosmetics Regulation in Europe.

 You do not need to be an expert or a scientist to understand these basic rules.
 You can safely trust cosmetic products that respect these requirements.
 And, if in doubt, you can always contact the Responsible Person to ask for confirmation on an ingredient that you suspect to be hazardous.